What is error 502 bad gateway and how to solve it?

 Method 6: Restart backend services

+Restart the final service like Apache or php-fpm; if down, it won’t respond, causing a 502 proxy error.
 Remember to check that there is no firewall rule preventing your proxy from communicating with Apache or PHP!
-It is easy to think that the firewall is only for external connections, but those that are internal can also be affected.
+Firewalls aren’t just for external threats; internal connections can also face vulnerability.

-Resolving an error when you are not clear what is causing it is one of the most frustrating processes a webmaster has to deal with.
+Troubleshooting unclear errors is a webmaster’s frustrating challenge, pinpointing issues amidst uncertainty.
 Therefore, a basic understanding of the specific error will greatly advance you in the course of diagnosis.
-As you can see in this article, there are several possible ways to fix the 502 Bad Gateway error .
+As you can see in this article, there are several possible ways to fix the 502 Bad Gateway error.

 Tech Crazee is a website came up with a great content on all multiple niche like business, technology, finance and more.
 Tech Crazee studies, analyze's and presents before publishing in this website.
 We the Tech Crazee team established a platform to build a proper and trustful medium with the internet world and the people.